drocheam/optrace/docs/source/usage/tma.rst

    tma = L.tma()

-But since a single Lens does not know about the ambient medium before it, we can provide it as parameter :python:`n0` to calculate the properties correctly for a non-default (different than vacuum) prior medium.
+While a single Lens defines the subsequent ambient medium, it has no knowledge on the preceding medium.
+Normally it will be assigned by either the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` or the previous lens.
+The same is the case for the medium :python:`n0` of the raytracer, which defines all undefined :python:`Lens.n2` media.
+To define it for the TMA, we can provide a :python:`n0` parameter.
+Otherwise it defaults to the vacuum properties.

 .. testcode::